-A FasTrak transponder is mandatory to use the new I-10 and I-110 ExpressLanes in Los Angeles.
-Furthermore, a switchable transponder is needed to get the discount for qualifying carpools.
+A FasTrak transponder is mandatory to use the I-10 and I-110 ExpressLanes in Los Angeles.
+Furthermore, a switchable transponder is needed for qualifying carpools to get a discount.

 These transponders have a switch that can be set to indicate that there are one, two or three or more occupants in the vehicle.
 Prior to starting a trip, it is the driver's responsibility to indicate the number of occupants in the vehicle by moving the transponder's switch to the appropriate setting (1, 2, 3+).